Surprise charges from Uber are one of the most common issues we see in the comments on our article about how to contact Uber customer service.

 Most cards offer fraud protection along with 24/7 customer service.

-Uber is much harder to reach, and you’ll get better results by contacting your cardholder first.
+Uber is harder to reach, and you’ll get better results by contacting your cardholder first.

 After you contact your cardholder, try to report the issue to Uber using one of the above help pages.